"That teacher hates me, so I'll never get a good grade!"

 So what does this have to do with learning?
 The limbic system is our emotional center.
 It's primarily the place where "fight" or "flight" decisions occur.
 We are wired to defend ourselves or leave a threatening situation.
 Way back when, there wasn’t time to ponder if the saber toothed tiger had plaque on its teeth, why it was there, if it should just be passing through, etc. We either attacked the animal or got away quickly.
 Those who stood around and tried to apply reason to the tiger’s existence were eaten by the tiger, by the way.

 Most of us no longer have to battle animals in the wild in order to survive, but our brains don't know that.
-So when there is a highly emotionally-charged situation, especially in the teenage brain, thoughts and reactions defaults to the amygdala.
+But during highly emotionally-charged situations, especially in teenager's brains, thoughts and reactions defaults to the amygdala.
 In our modern day learning environment, if the emotion tied to learning is negative, such as fear, anger, hostility, ridicule, etc. no higher learning can occur because the amygdala kicks into gear.
 If on the other hand, the emotion tied to learning is joy, fun, laughter, no fear, etc. learning takes place efficiently because it’s a "safe place".
 No surprise that your child's favorite teacher will most likely be the teacher he or she thinks is "nice" or "fun."

 Encouraging Teens to Take Safe Risks